Skip to Content

 The Philippine eagle is a critically endangered species.
 In the wild, fewer than 500 birds are remaining.
 The natural habitat of birds is under threat.

-Deforestation has played a role in the species’ population decrease, although one of the most significant reasons is logging since they nest high in the trees and rely on trees for food and shelter.
+Deforestation has contributed to the species’ population decrease, although one of the most significant reasons is logging, as the birds nest high in the trees and rely on trees for food and shelter.

-The Philippine Eagle will usually hunt pigs, monkeys, birds, and insects that live in the trees or near rivers.
-The species is threatened because of deforestation and poaching.
+The Philippine Eagle usually hunts pigs, monkeys, birds, and insects that live in trees or near rivers.
+The species is threatened by deforestation and poaching.
 Sellers want to put them in zoos or sell them illegally.

 To safeguard these species, their habitats are being preserved to safeguard their natural habitat.
 The Philippine Eagles are kept in huge cages for a few months before being reintroduced into the wild, so they don’t learn to hunt and consume independently.
 They are fed until they are released into their natural environment.